 - There were 9,878 drunk driving fatalities, which is approximately one fatality every 53 minutes.
 This is a 2.5 percent decrease from 2010.

-- Approximately 1 out of every 173 licensed drivers was arrested for a DUI.
+- Approximately one out of every 173 licensed drivers was arrested for DUI.

 - Young drivers (ages 15-20) accounted for 10 percent of all fatal traffic accidents with 4,247 fatalities.